 • Miller County Historical Museum - This is another great place to see Fouke Monster artifacts and learn about the history of the area.
 It's located on East Redcut Road just off Highway 71.
 You'll see the sign for it as you drive down the street.
 It's open from 10am - 2pm on Saturdays only.

-• Allen's Burger Center - Allen's has a full grill and a Subway sandwich shop in one location.
+• Allen's Burger Center - Allen's has a full grill of American classics.

 • Boggy Creek - Two miles south on Highway 71 from the Monster Mart, you'll cross Boggy Creek.
 Boggy Creek also crosses under County Road 9, near its origin.
 The best spot to stop and see Boggy Creek is where it crosses under County Road 7 (Burgess Road).

 • Willie Smith's Bean Field - Willie's old bean field is now part of Boggy Springs Ranch and is not accessible to the public.
 However, you can essentially see the bean field area to the west where Boggy Creek crosses under County Road 9.
 Boggy Creek runs through the back of the old bean field as it makes it's way toward Highway 71.
 (Willie's land was located between County Road 9 and Highway 71.)